niicojs/addic7eddler-server/README.md

 # Addic7edler Server

+***NOT READY YET FOR PUBLIC USE***
 Docker image to find missing subtitles and download them from the great Addic7ed website.

 ## Docker config on cloudbox